New Zealand is recognized as a true

 - It is not a member of the EU and is not influenced by the EU Savings Tax Directive and any future developments (should they be extended to apply to companies or trusts).

 New Zealand FSP

 New Zealand has legislated for the fast and relatively uncomplicated creation of a corporation which can operate virtually in the same manner as a bank whilst avoiding the restrictive controls of banking legislation.
 Under the Financial Service Providers (Registration and Dissolution) Act 2008 (‘the Act’), a New Zealand company can be registered as a financial services provider.

-This means that the company is effectively registered by the Ministry of Economic Development to offer financial services or, in the words of the legislation, it becomes a financial services provider.
+This means that the company is effectively registered by the Ministry of Business, Innovation and & Employment to offer financial services or, in the words of the legislation, it becomes a financial services provider.

 The 21st century has seen an escalating regulation of the banking industry whereby it has become increasingly difficult to obtain a banking license with increasing government controls and requirements.

 Financial Service Providers Act 'FSP Act'

 Entities without a strong New Zealand connection currently find it harder to register on the Financial Service Providers Register (‘FSPR’).

 The key changes to the FSP Act include:

 - Tightening of the territorial scope so that it may be clearly noticed that New Zealand is also one of your target markets;